Eagle Feather Organic Farm

 We like to keep a peaceful work environment, so no loud music may be played, however guests are welcome to bring their own headphones if they like to enjoy personal music as they work.

-All food scraps, with the exception of meat products, are put in the compost (then covered with leaves) to help fertilize the soil.
+All food scraps, with the exception of meat products, need to be put in the covered compost.
+This compost is then covered with leaves to help fertilize the soil.
 Everyone will take turns taking out all other garbage and recyclables off the Farm.

 No open fires are allowed at the Farm without permission.
 We prefer wood to deteriorate and turn to dirt rather than to be burned and create air pollution.

-We typically have fairly early mornings, so quiet hours start at 10pm (all electricity off) and all guests should be on the property by 11pm, unless specific arrangements have been made.
+We typically have early mornings, with staff meetings beginning at 9 a.m.
+In the evening, quiet hours start at 10 p.m. (all electricity off) and all guests should be on the property by 11 p.m., unless specific arrangements have been made.
 These recommendations help keep a peaceful environment for everyone.

-We sustain a nonviolent atmosphere at the Farm, where everyone respects each other in a positive way.
+Firearms are not allowed on the Farm without permission.
+We sustain a nonviolent atmosphere, where everyone respects each other in a positive way.
 Any conflicts between guests and/or staff are resolved in a respectful and positive manner.

 Respect for the plants and the Farm is also essential.
 Guests should stay on marked paths through the forest for their, and the plants, safety.